The following pertains to all the training courses we offer.

 Are there group activities?

 Yes.
-We use group breakouts and activities to distinguish theory from actual real work, and to reinforce the learning concepts using the latest approaches in adult learning theory and brain science.
-If you do not like interacting with other people, then our course style will not work for you and we recommend not taking any of our courses.
+We use group breakouts and activities to distinguish theory from actual real work and to reinforce the learning concepts using the latest approaches in adult learning theory and brain science.
+If you do not like interacting with other people, our course style will not work for you, and we recommend not taking any of our courses.
 Plan to be busy interacting with your peers the entire time in class.
-We will give you work assignments to do during class to reinforce the concepts.
+We will give you work assignments during class to reinforce the concepts.
 We do not end class early.

 Are there breaks?

 Yes.
-We will take short 10 or 15 minute breaks every 75 to 90 minutes throughout each day of your course.
+We will take short ten or 15-minute breaks every 75 to 90 minutes throughout each day of your course.
 We will also have a 60-minute lunch break each day.
-Participants should plan their schedules so they can be 100% focused during their training course.
+Participants should plan their schedules to be 100% focused during their training course.

-Important note: Although people find our courses engaging and provide us feedback saying the course seemed to fly by quickly, it will require that you set aside your life for two full days and really dig in.
+Important note: Although people find our courses engaging and provide us feedback saying the course seemed to fly by quickly, it will require that you set aside your life for two full days and focus.
 We need everyone to come ready to learn — and have fun!